Frequently Asked Questions

 What is your fee for standard therapy sessions and Neurofeedback?
 Do you accept any insurance plans?

-The standard therapy session fee is $170 for a 50-minute therapy session.
+My standard therapy session fee is $170 for a 50-minute therapy session.

 Neurofeedback (NFB) sessions are pro-rated, depending on the session length during the duration of the treatment, from 15 minutes ($50) to 60 minute ($200) sessions, determined by me based on clinical needs and measured response to NFB.
-For best results, 2-3 sessions a week is highly recommended.
+For fast results, 2-3 sessions a week is highly recommended.
 Your feedback on the effects of the NFB session will determine the length of treatment, since I will be making the protocol adjustments based on your report.
 Although there is no pre-set number of sessions and/or length of treatment I can provide, if NFB is working for you, you should start seeing positive effects within the first two months of treatment.

 NFB sessions can be part of your treatment with me and incorporated into your sessions or they can be scheduled separately (whether you are currently receiving therapy services from me or another therapist).
 It is also possible to receive NFB treatment without being in therapy, when clinically appropriate.
 If you are in therapy and/or on prescribed psychotropic medication, please inform your therapist/psychiatrist, and let them know that I am available to collaborate with them as needed.